-Here at Rydale, we think a tweed jacket is an essential.
+Here at Rydale, we think a tweed jacket is a country attire essential.
 They’re incredibly versatile for day and night, but sadly, they’re often found collecting dust at the back of the wardrobe.

 Now however, we feel is time to dust it off and wear it with style.

 In this guide, we’ll show you how to pick the right shirt to go with your tweed blazer.
 Once you know how to style your blazer, you’ll find choosing a shirt will be easy!
 In the future, you won’t even need to think about which item goes with which, you’ll be an expert!

 How tweed is more popular than ever right now